-Each year The University of Manchester confers degrees on honorary graduands from a range of fields.
+Each year the University confers degrees on honorary graduands from a range of fields.

 Our 2023 recipients were Deborah Gold, Catherine Hall and Sir Kevin Leeson.

 Deborah Gold is the Chief Executive of the National AIDS Trust, leading its advocacy and campaigning work on HIV rights.

 She developed a partnership with other key HIV organisations to co-sponsor the HIV Commission.
 The government adopted many of the Commission’s recommendations on how to end new HIV transmissions by 2030, such as investing £20million in a new programme of testing for HIV in hospital emergency departments in key cities, including Manchester.

 Deborah has chaired numerous advisory groups, including the Community Advisory Group to the DHSC Implementation Group for the HIV Action Plan, the External Advisory Group on HIV, Sexual and Reproductive Health for Public Health England and the Independent Advisory Group to the Metropolitan Police.

 Catherine Hall is Emerita Professor of History and Chair of the Centre for the Study of the Legacies of British Slavery at University College London.
 She was principal investigator on the Legacies of British Slavery project from 2009–2016.